pwasem/ui5-task-babel/README.md

 ### Install

 #### Custom task
-Add the custom task as and its peer dependencies as _devDependencies_ to your project.
+Add the custom task and its peer dependencies as _devDependencies_ to your project.

 With `yarn`:
 ```sh